 Also important is Interactive Application Security Testing (IAST) which identifies vulnerabilities that arise as the application is running.
 IAST solutions can look at how that application is using APIs and understand how those microservices are communicating with each other to determine if they’re doing anything malicious or leaving data exposed as they communicate with each other.

 GDSOH: Tell us bout this upcoming event with ICIT.
 What can attendees expect to learn, and why should they attend?

 Tom Corey: This upcoming Webinar is really designed to raise awareness of these two new technologies and the associated security concerns.
 People are increasingly aware of the role that application vulnerabilities play in enabling cyberattacks and breaches, but they may not know about these two new vectors, in particular, or what to do about them.

 We’re partnering with ICIT – which is the preeminent cybersecurity think tank in the nation – to raise awareness, show how IaC and APIs may be leaving organizations vulnerable and show them that there are tools and solutions that they can use to ensure that both their IaC and APIs are secure.

-If you’d like to learn more about securing IaC and APIs in your organization’s applications and software delivery lifecycle, click HERE to register for the Webinar.
+If you’d like to learn more about securing IaC and APIs in your organization’s applications and software delivery lifecycle, click HERE to watch the Webinar on demand.